 Year 1 (SY 2018 – 2019): Focus on operations and systems-building at Chicago Public Schools and Department of Family Support Services to prepare to scale

 Year 2 (SY 2019 – 2020): Roll-out UPK in 28 communities, targeting community clusters with the highest levels of disadvantaged families and existing facilities to expand

 Year 3 (SY 2020 – 2021): Roll-out UPK in 35 communities, targeting community clusters with the highest levels of disadvantaged families and moderate facilities needs

 Year 4 (SY 2021 – 2022): Roll-out UPK in 14 communities, targeting remaining community clusters

-Community Providers play a vital role in educating our city’s youngest learners.
+Community Early Learning Programs play a vital role in educating our city’s youngest learners.
 In the upcoming weeks, DFSS will release an RFP to provide targeted funding to Chicago’s community providers, particularly those that serve the most vulnerable children.